Hialeah Workers’ Compensation Lawyer: Protecting Your Rights After a Workplace Injury

 Frequently Asked Questions About Workers’ Compensation in Hialeah, FL

-If your workers’ compensation claim is denied, you have the right to appeal the decision.
+If your Hialeah workers’ compensation claim is denied, you have the right to appeal the decision.
 A workers’ compensation lawyer can help you gather the necessary evidence and present your case to ensure you receive the benefits you deserve.

 Under Florida law, you must report your workplace injury within 30 days and file a claim within two years of the accident.
 Failing to meet these deadlines could result in losing your right to benefits.